 Increase your lockscreen’s security

-Lockscreen attacks are not very common, but they’re the easiest to attempt and most likely to succeed if your device is not configured correctly.
+Lockscreen attacks aren't very common, but they’re the easiest to attempt and most likely to succeed if your device is not configured correctly.

-Over the past years, various security breaches have occurred, targeting high profile people, and low profiles as well.
-The particular nature of a lockscreen attack is that it requires direct contact with the iPhone, meaning your device is either stolen or misused by people you might feel comfortable around.
+Over the past years, various security breaches have occurred, targeting high profile people.
+The particular nature of a lockscreen attack is that it requires direct contact with the iPhone, meaning your device would be either stolen or misused by people.

-For your security and peace of mind, let us help you set up your iPhone to reduce the likelihood of a successful lockscreen hacking attempt.
+For your security and peace of mind, let's help you set up your iPhone to reduce the likelihood of a successful lockscreen hacking attempt.

 1. Replace the four-digit passcode with a six-digit password

 The first step is to use a six-digit pincode.
 A four-digit passcode means 9,999 passcode combinations.
 For a six-digit passcode, a hacker will need about 999,999 attempts to hack the phone.
-Of course, this can’t happen as long as you have activated the data erasing after failed passcode attempts.
+Of course, this can’t happen as long as you have activated a phone wipe after too many failed passcode attempts.